 - Untimely Billing Entries – If your lawyer sends a bill each month, then you should expect to see all of your charges for that billing time period.
 However, if your lawyer is billing you for the month of March yet you see time for January too, then your lawyer may not be keeping accurate records.

 Rounding Up Time – Divorce attorneys bill by tenths (six minutes) of an hour.
-For example, suppose your lawyer charges you $300 per hour and charges in increments of one tenth of an hour.
-If the lawyer writes a one sentence email that takes just a minute or two, the lawyer will bill you $30 (.1 x $300) for that email.
-Many lawyers bill no less than two tenths of an hour.
+For example, suppose your lawyer charges you $300 per hour and charges in increments of one-tenth of an hour.
+If the lawyer writes a one-sentence email that takes just a minute or two, the lawyer will bill you $30 (.1 x $300) for that email.
+Many lawyers bill no less than two-tenths of an hour.
 Using the same example, the same email would cost you $60 (.2 x $300).
-Recently, I learned of a lawyer who is rounding up to three tenths of an hour!
+Recently, I learned of a lawyer who is rounding up to three-tenths of an hour!
 Again, using the same example, the same email would cost you $90 (.3 x $300) for less than six minutes of the lawyer’s time.

 Over-Billing For Forms – Many lawyers edit versions of old templates for lawsuits, settlement agreements, and other forms.
 However, instead of charging for the time spent making edits, some lawyers charge for a completely new document as if they spent the time drafting it from scratch.

 Overstaffing the Case – Some divorce cases can be very complex and include many witnesses, various legal claims, and thousands of pages of documents and exhibits.
-In such complex cases, divorce lawyers may bring others with them to help them during depositions, mediation (structured negotiations), court hearings, or trial.
+In such complex cases, divorce lawyers may bring others with them to help them during depositions, mediation (structured negotiations), court hearings, or trials.
 However, many divorce cases can be handled by a single, prepared lawyer.
 Nevertheless, some lawyers will bring an entourage wherever they go for reasons such as:

 - The lawyer is trying to impress others by having a following of staff or other lawyers;